Dheerajmadhukar/back-me-up/rereadme.md

 ### Step 1: URL Collection

-The tool uses `waybackurls` to gather URLs from internet archive data.
+* The tool uses `gau`, `gauplus`, `waybackurls`, `katana` and `hakrawler`, to gather URLs from internet archive data.

 ### Step 2: Extension Filtering

-Back-Me-Up filters the URLs based on a list of juicy extensions, which are known to contain sensitive data.
+* Back-Me-Up filters the URLs based on a list of juicy extensions, which are known to contain sensitive data e.g .sql, .bkp, .txt etc...

-### Step 3: Data Extraction

-The tool uses `gau` and `gauplus` to extract data from the filtered URLs.

 ### Step 4: Data Analysis

-Finally, Back-Me-Up analyzes the extracted data using regular expressions and patterns to discover sensitive data leakage.
+* Finally, Back-Me-Up analyzes the extracted data using regular expressions and patterns to discover sensitive data leakage.

 ## Features

 * Automates the bug bounty process for sensitive data leakage discovery
 * Utilizes multiple tools for URL collection, data extraction, and data analysis
+* Flexible to add more Extensions as per user's demand
 * Provides a user-friendly command-line interface
 * Regular expression and pattern-based data analysis

 ## Demo Video